 20 Years Of Travel

 Wow, is it really 20 years ago I set off on my first trip around the world?
 That RTW trip gave me a taste for travel I never lost though.
 I spent 10 months in Australia, followed by time in New Zealand, Fiji, and the USA.
 Since that first trip, I have travelled all over the world by plane, train, and automobile.
-I've also clocked up over 40,000 kms bicycle touring on various long distance cycling trips.
+I've sailed from Malta to Sicily, and I've also clocked up over 40,000 kms bicycle touring on various long distance cycling trips.

 Many aspects of travel have changed over that time.
 Do you remember travellers cheques?
 What about Poste Restante?
 Here are 20 ways travel changed in 20 years.